-Posters that feature the famous performers of the era, Chuck Berry, Little Richard, Jerry Lee Lewis, and of course the legendary Elvis Presley, are among some of the most valuable and sought-after pieces around, but lesser-known groundbreaking artists like Eddie Cochran, Screamin’ Jay Hawkins, and Fats Domino’s posters are also desirable thanks to the artists’ dedicated fan bases.
-Then there are also the concert posters that demarcate a historic event, such as the plane crash that took the lives of Buddy Holly, Richie Valens, and The Big Bopper commonly referred to as “the Day the Music Died.”
+Posters that feature the famous performers of the era, like Chuck Berry, Little Richard, Jerry Lee Lewis, and of course the legendary Elvis Presley, are among some of the most valuable and sought-after pieces around.
+However, lesser-known groundbreaking artists like Eddie Cochran, Screamin’ Jay Hawkins, and Fats Domino’s posters are also desirable thanks to the artists’ dedicated fan bases.
+Then there are also the concert posters that demarcate a historic event.
+For example, the plane crash that took the lives of Buddy Holly, Richie Valens, and The Big Bopper commonly referred to as “the Day the Music Died.”
 Posters from this tour are incredibly rare and sell for impressive amounts at auction.

 The Psychedelic Concert Poster

-The poster culture of the 60s would spill over into the 1970s, but as rock bands of the period outgrew the clubs, and began to fill stadiums and arenas, the need to raise awareness of performances would start to dwindle.
+The poster culture of the 60s would spill over into the 1970s.
+As rock bands of the period outgrew the clubs and began to fill stadiums and arenas, the need to raise awareness of performances would start to dwindle.
 As the bands of the 60s became bloated overblown versions of their earlier selves, a new musical genre would begin to rise up as an answer to the mega-stardom and expensive excess of the 60s.
 The next big movement in concert posters would be the D.I.Y. (do it yourself) flyers of the punk and new wave movements of the 70s and 80s.

 The Punk Revolution